AndreaRubbi/Pear-EBI/README.md

 To embed these distances in a lower-dimensional space, we can use PCoA (MDS) or tSNE:

-`pear_ebi examples_trees_sets/beast_trees/beast_run1.trees -m hashrf -pca 2`
+`pear_ebi examples_trees_sets/beast_trees/beast_run1.trees -m hashrf_RF -pca 2`

 we therefore embedded the distance matrix in 2 dimensions.
-Using the flag *-quality* one can assess the correlation between the distances in the N-dimensional space and in the embedding; while *-report* computes more insightful metrics such as the trustworthiness and continuity of the embedding.
+Using the flag *-quality* one can assess the correlation between the distances in the N-dimensional space and in the embedding.

-`pear_ebi examples_trees_sets/beast_trees/beast_run1.trees -m hashrf -pca 2 -plot --show`
+`pear_ebi examples_trees_sets/beast_trees/beast_run1.trees -m hashrf_RF -pca 2 -plot`

-The flags *-plot* and *--show* indicate that PEAR has to plot the embeddings and show them, respectively. *-plot* doesn't require any indication on the number of dimensions as it plots the embeddings in 2 dimensions if the distances are embedded in 2 dimensions, while it plots on 2 and 3 dimensions in any other case.
+The flag *-plot* indicates that PEAR has to plot the embeddings and show them, respectively.
+If an embedding method is specified the plots are produced anyway.
+Plotting doesn't require any indication on the number of dimensions as the embeddings are represented in 2 dimensions if the distances are embedded in 2 dimensions, while it plots on 2 and 3 dimensions in any other case.

 One can specify any number of files containing trees.
-Moreover, it is possible to specify a directory using *-dir*, and possibly a pattern using *-pattern*, in order to select multiple files.
+Moreover, it is possible to specify a single directory using *-dir*, and possibly a pattern using *-pattern*, in order to select multiple files.

-`pear_ebi examples_trees_sets/beast_trees/beast_run1.trees -subset 100` shows the 3D and 2D embedding of a subset of 100 trees from the original collection.

 #### Tree Set

-It's possible to compute the distance matrix and re-use it in future runs of PEAR by specifying the distance matrix file with the flag *-d*.
+It's possible to compute the distance matrix and re-use it in subsequent runs of PEAR by specifying the distance matrix file with the flag *-d*.
 Additionally, it's possible to define the name of the output file (*-o*).

 If any additional metadata is available, this may be specified by indicating a *.csv* file containing a dataframe of compatible shape.